KakimDanabayev/-Time-Series-Air-Quality-Prediction/README.md

 ## Conclusion & Findings

 This hourly dataset contains the PM2.5 data from US Embassy in Beijing that tracked the city pollution level from 2010-2014.
-We found that there was a positive correlation between "Temperature" ad "Dew point" variables (r = 0.82), and negative correlation between "PRES" and "Dew point" (r = -0.78), "Pres" and "Temperatures" (r = -0.83).
+I found that there was a positive correlation between "Temperature" ad "Dew point" variables (r = 0.82), and negative correlation between "PRES" and "Dew point" (r = -0.78), "Pres" and "Temperatures" (r = -0.83).
 Therefore, while "Temperature" is increasing the "Dew point" is increasing too.
 While "PRES" is decreasing, "Dew point" is increasing.

 First, the highest pollution level was tracked when the temperature was between -10 and 0 degrees of Celsius.
 We also found out that dew point, atmospheric temperature, atmospheric pressure have cyclicity.